beckermr/stackvana/README.md

 ## Notes about this DM stack Installation

-- On Linux, the full stack has been built from source using the `conda` compilers.
+- On Linux and OSX, the full stack has been built from source using the `conda` compilers.
-- On OSX, the core stack routines are installed with the binaries from the LSST project by the user according to the directions above.
-I was unable to get the stack to fully build with the `conda` compilers on OSX.
 - On both Linux and OSX, this package carefully sets up `eups` within the `conda` environment when the `conda` environment is activated.
 Upon deactivation, all of the changes from `eups` and this package are removed.
 This process leaves the original environment as it was and should help enable more than one installation of the DM stack to coexist nicely.
-- On OSX during the first installation, you may see some errors from `eups` related to trying to setup the DM stack package `lsst_distrib`.
-Once the additional installation steps above are completed, these errors should go away.
 - This `conda` package injects the variable `LSST_DM_TAG` into your environment.
 This variable is the value of the `eups` tag that corresponds to the `stackvana` version.